stnolting/neorv32/rtl/top_templates/README.md

 The top entity of the NEORV32 processor is `rtl/core/neorv32_top.vhd`.
 This folder provides additional top entities/wrappers that instantiate the processor's top entity to provide a different interface.

-If you want to use one of the provides top entities from this folder, *also* add the according file to the project's HDL file list and select the according top_template file as top entity or instatiate the top_template file in your design.
+If you want to use one of the provided top entities from this folder, *also* add the according file to the project's HDL file list and select the according top_template file as top entity or instatiate the top_template within in your design.

 ### [`neorv32_test_setup.vhd`](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd)